GenomicsMachineLearning/qimr-teaching-2024/README.md

 ```

 * Copy the line beginning with "ssh" into a new terminal, on your local computer, and hit [Enter].
-* In your browser, copy the line beginning with "http://127.0.0.1".
+* In your browser, copy the text beginning with "http://127.0.0.1".

 # Module 001 - Spatial Single Cell